DOMjudge/domjudge-scripts/new_release_howto.md

  1. Test everything. (duh...)
  1. Commit the correct version number in the `ChangeLog` and `README` files.
+ 1. Discuss if the current second to last minor version will now be EOL.
+ 1. Update https://github.com/DOMjudge/domjudge/security/policy to support 2 minor versions, including     the one now being released.
  1. Change the constants `webapp/src/Controller/API/GeneralInfoController.php`
     to point to the correct CCS API version.
  1. `export TAG=x.y.z`